 - frozen whipped topping (COOL WHIP) thawed

-How to Make Banana Pudding Poke Cake:
+How to Make Banana Pudding Poke Cake

-Prepare cake mix according to package directions for a 9×13 cake.
-Pour the batter into the prepare pan and bake based on the directions on the box.
+- Step 2.
+Prepare the cake mix according to package directions for a 9×13 cake.
+Pour the batter into the prepared pan and bake based on the directions on the box.
+Cook until a tooth pick inserted into the center comes out clean.

-Next, with a wooden spoon handle, begin poking holes in the cake.
+Step 3.
+Once the cake comes out of the oven, allow it to cool for just a couple of minutes.
+Next, with a wooden spoon handle, poke holes in the cake.
 You want the holes to be big enough so that the pudding has plenty of room to get down in there.

+Step 5.
+Pour pudding over cake.
 Spread it all out on the cake layer and using the back of the spoon, gently push pudding down into the holes.

+Step 6.
+Finally, put the cake into the fridge to set and cool completely.
+Once completely cooled, spread on the whipped topping.
+Crush the vanilla wafers.
 Spread crushed wafers onto the top of the cake before serving.
 Cover with plastic wrap until ready to serve.

-How to Serve:
+How to Serve

 Keep the cake refrigerated until ready to serve.
 I love serving this cake topped with fresh banana slices to bring in more of that delicious banana flavor.